SanthoshiBoyina/Scrabble/README.md

 Description
 -----------

-Scrabble is a word game in which two to four players score points by placing tiles, each bearing a single letter, onto a game board divided into a 15×15 grid of squares.
+Scrabble is a Word Game, in which two to four players score points by placing Tiles, each bearing a Single Letter, onto a Game Board divided into a 15×15 grid of squares.

 Rules
 -----